Gravedigger: Gravediggers in literature

 One of Barbara Paul's novels was titled First Gravedigger as an allusion to this scene.

-Gravedigging has also been used as a theme in detective and crime fiction.
+Gravedigging has been used as a theme in detective and crime fiction.
 Gravedigger Jones is one of two black detectives featured in the "Harlem cycle" of novels by Chester Himes.
 His partner in the novels is Coffin Ed Johnson and the pair are often involved in violent confrontations.
 The timbre of these novels is frequently mordant, and a funeral director is a recurring character.

 Hamlet

 Because of their association with the subject of death, gravediggers have made notable appearances in literature.
 Perhaps the most famous of these occurs during Act 5, Scene 1 of Shakespeare's Hamlet, where Hamlet and Horatio engage in dialogue with one of the grave-makers (called "First Clown") as he is digging Ophelia's grave.
 The Gravediggers (or Clowns) make their one and only appearance at the beginning of the act.
 They enter and begin digging a grave for the newly deceased Ophelia, discussing whether or not she deserves a Christian burial after having killed herself.

 When together, the Gravediggers speak mainly in riddles and witty banter regarding death, with the first asking the questions and the second answering.